shahrukh4/payments/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is simple and easy to use Laravel package for using multiple payment gateways in a single place.
+This is simple and easy to use Laravel and Lumen package for using multiple payment gateways in a single place.
 Now you don't need to install multiple packages for multiple payment gateways.
 Here we provide 2 of most widely used Payment Gateways (PayPal, Stripe) having easy to use methods such as `pay()`, `invoice()`, `refund()` etc.